WallarooLabs/wally/book/python/using-connectors.md

 ### Custom Source Connector

 To build a new source, you need to import `wallaroo.experimental` along with any other runtime requirements you have.
-Because this is a vanilla python runtime, you're welcome to organize your code however you like.
+Because this is a vanilla Python runtime, you're welcome to organize your code however you like.

 When your script starts running, you need to create the proper connector instance type.
 In this case we'd like to build a source connector so we'll use this: